glycerine/uart/README.md

 to implement their indexes because they provide significant speedups[6].
-They were designed in 2013 by the German academic computer scientists whose HyPer project was bought to provide the backend engine for Tableau[7].
+They were designed in 2013 by the German academic computer scientists whose HyPer database was bought to provide the backend engine for Tableau[7].